MagnivOrg/magniv-docs/docs/tutorials/github-scraper.md

 ```

-## Task 2: Collecting Profile Information
+## Task 2: Collecting profile information {#task2}

-This next task takes the profiles from [Task 1](#task1) which are in the Redis set `github_list` and gets the full profile information by querying the GitHub API.
-It takes that response and adds it to the Redis set `finished_profiles`.
+This next task uses the profiles from [Task 1](#task1), which are stored in the Redis set `github_list`, and retrieves the full user profile information by querying the GitHub API.
+The GitHub response is then added to the Redis set `finished_profiles`.

-The difficulty with this task is that GitHub rate limits your credentials to 5000 calls per an hour.
-To work around this we schedule the task for every two hours and continue popping from the Redis set until we get rate limited.
+The difficulty with this task is that GitHub rate limits your credentials to 5000 requests per hour.
+To work around this, we schedule the task to run every two hours and continue popping new users from the Redis set until getting rate limited.

 ```python